Follow these instructions to unsubscribe users from receiving Mixpanel email messages.

 1) Create a spreadsheet with a column for the $distinct_id values for the users whose profiles you’re updating.

 The values of this $distinct_id column must match the $distinct_id of the users in your project for whom you’re uploading this property.
 If they don’t match, you’ll import new, duplicate profiles instead of adding the $unsubscribed property to your users with existing profiles.
 Need to grab your users’$distinct_id values in bulk?
-Export your people profiles so you can grab them all at once.
+Export your user profiles so you can grab them all at once.

 2) Add a second column with the value you’d like to assign to the $unsubscribed property.
 The values you enter for each user here can be whatever you’d like - for example, you can enter “True” or enter the date that you’re importing them as unsubscribed if you want to keep track of when they stopped subscribing.